Variable Recurring Payments – A Direct Debit Alternative?

 Direct debits can fail for several reasons including insufficient funds, even when the customer has adequate resources but they are spread over several accounts.
 VRPs allow clients to utilise available resources across accounts.
 This prevents automated payments from failing, saving penalties and protecting reputations.

-Why VRPs are Gaining Traction as an Alternative to Direct Debit
+Why VRPs are gaining traction as an alternative to direct debit

-The flexibility of VRPs is making them a popular alternative to direct debits.
-Apart from being easy to manage, they offer greater transparency.
 For example, customers are able to approve payments individually before they are processed.
 In the event of incorrect billing, they can withhold payments and negotiate with businesses.
-This is particularly important in managing payments where the amounts charged vary from month to month.At the same time, they can be confident that payments will be processed, even when funds are not in a single account.
-This helps to build creditworthiness and allows for easier management of finances.
+This is particularly important in managing payments where the amounts charged vary from month to month.

 The technology behind open banking continues to develop and is enjoying increased adoption around the world.
 It is seen as a means of uplifting financial inclusion while supporting saving and investment.